3abqar/abqar_store1/docs/README.md

 ### [07.
 Final Presentation & Reports](07-final-reports/)
 Final deliverables including user manuals, technical documentation, and presentation materials.

-## Academic Compliance

-This documentation follows academic standards for software engineering projects and addresses all required evaluation criteria for university-level project assessment.

 ## Navigation

 Each section contains detailed documentation with cross-references to related sections and requirements traceability to ensure comprehensive coverage of all project aspects.

 ---

-*Generated as part of the Abqar Store Sales System academic documentation project*
+*Generated as part of the Abqar Store Sales System documentation project*